Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

      ![azuresql_pr_validation](./docs/images/azuresql_prvalidation.PNG)

-6. A code review should take place, then merge changes to `master` by completing the Pull Request.
+6. Typically, a code review would take place.
+After this, merge changes to `master` by completing the Pull Request.
 This should trigger the `azuresql-build` and `azuresql-simple-multi-stage`.

      ![azuresql_pr_validation](./docs/images/azuresql_builds.PNG)